rocketlabdelta/rocketlabdelta.com/_fleet/optimistic.md

 I got this kit in a roundabout way.
 My dad was at a launch without me and he lost one of my rockets[^2].
 He felt really bad and offered to buy me a replacement kit up to $200[^3].
-I had been wanting a Dynacom kit for a long time and this one was $199 -- a match made in heaven.
+I had been wanting a Dynacom kit for a long time and this one was $199--a match made in heaven.
 I put it together with a few modifications:

 - **Payload bay**